mpr89/AllYouNeedIsWheel/README.md

 - "Socket Connection Broken": TWS/IB Gateway is not running
 - "Client ID already in use": Another application is using the same client ID
 - "No market data permissions": You need to subscribe to market data for the securities you're requesting
+- "ModuleNotFoundError: No module named 'fcntl'": This is a Windows-specific issue.
+The script will automatically install waitress as an alternative to gunicorn when run on Windows, or you can install it manually with `pip install waitress`

 ## Security Notes